 Do not allow your dog or cat to consume large amounts or unlimited amounts of avocado.

-Always remove the skin and seed (pit) – both can be toxic to your dog and cat.
+Always remove the skin and seed (pit) .
+The skin and pit contain persin, a natural substance that can be disruptive (irritating) to your dog and cat's gastrointestinal tract.
 Some dogs are able to tolerate consuming a little skin without adverse side effects.

 Holistic Wellness and Behaviorist Services